 - 1. Cardiopulmonary resuscitation and advanced life support may be terminated by prehospital personnel if all of the following criteria are met: - a.
 Patient is in cardiac arrest at the time of arrival of advanced life support. - b.
 Appropriate full advanced life support procedures, including Advanced Airway placement, are performed for twenty minutes with no spontaneous pulse, and no evidence of neurologic function, unless earlier termination is appropriate as determined by OLMD. - c.
 OLMD approves termination of efforts. - d.
-If OLMD stops resuscitation during transport, the patient must be taken to that OLMD physician to be pronounced dead. - e.
+If OLMD stops resuscitation during transport, the patient must be taken to that OLMD physician to be pronounced dead.
+In some circumstances, it is possible that OLMD may not be working in the receiving facility.
+If the OLMD is not at the receiving facility and resuscitation is terminated during transport, you must notify the receiving facility as soon as possible. - e.
 If the patient is declared dead on scene, the body must not be moved until the proper authority (such as law enforcement agencies, the coroner, the medical examiner, or their designee), has been notified (if not already on scene), and they agree to the movement of the body. - 2.
 All patients in Ventricular Fibrillation should, in general, have full resuscitation continued and be transported, except when DNAR or other withholding resuscitative efforts apply.
 If in doubt, contact OLMD. - 3.
 Termination will not be considered in any of the following circumstances: - a.
 Patients with persistent ventricular fibrillation or pulseless ventricular tachycardia. - b.
 Patients who have return of spontaneous pulse at any time during the resuscitative effort. - c.
 Patients who exhibit neurologic function. - d.
 Patients who arrest after the arrival of advanced life support.